wizardsardine/liana/README.md

 ### Setting up a wallet

-If you are using the GUI, you can just start the program.
+If you are using the graphical user interface (GUI), you can just start the program.
 It will spawn an installer that will guide you through the process of setting up a new wallet.

 If you are using the daemon, you will need to specify its configuration as a TOML file.
 There is a